Achievable logoAchievable logo

 Extremely large or extremely small numbers that are far away from the majority of the data.

-We’ll compare two data sets: one without an extreme value and one with an extreme value.
+The two examples below compare a data set without an extreme value to one with an extreme value, showing how each measure responds.

-• Check whether any value occurs most often (the mode).
-Since all values are unique, there is no mode.
+• Mode: all values are unique, so there is no mode.

 Sidenote